About John Hancock Building Chicago Illinois

 Pipefitters worked alongside insulators and independently disturbed asbestos-containing materials.
 Potential exposures include:

-- Proximity to insulators applying asbestos-containing pipe covering such as Kaylo and Thermobestos
+• Proximity to insulators applying asbestos-containing pipe covering such as calcium silicate pipe insulation and Thermobestos

-- Handling asbestos-containing gaskets — potentially manufactured by Garlock Sealing Technologies or Eagle-Picher — at flanged connections throughout mechanical systems
+• Handling asbestos-containing gaskets — potentially manufactured by gaskets and packing or — at flanged connections throughout mechanical systems

 Members of Plumbers and Pipefitters UA Local 562 (St. Louis) and Plumbers and Pipefitters UA Local 268 (Kansas City) may have worked at this facility.